 Cost varies, but prices for boilers tend to range between £600 and £1000; a premium model could set you back £2000 – and then there are installation fees to consider.

 The cost to install a boiler could also set you back.
-Talk to our gas engineers about their costs for installing a boiler as prices can vary based on the model.
+Create an iknowa project to talk to our gas engineers today and find out their costs for installing a boiler.

 Boiler cover is a good idea to help spread the costs and soften the blow when your boiler packs in.